panva/node-oidc-provider/docs/README.md

 #### mask

 a string used as a template for the generated user codes, `*` characters will be replaced by random chars from the charset, `-`(dash) and ` ` (space) characters may be included for readability.
-See the RFC for details about minimal recommended entropy
+See the RFC for details about minimal recommended entropy.

 _**default value**_: